 This Compensation Discussion and Analysis describes the principles, objectives, and features of our executive compensation program as applied to our chief executive officer and the other named executive officers included in the Summary Compensation Table of this Proxy Statement (collectively, our "Named Executive Officers" or "NEOs").
-For 2019, our NEOs were:
+For 2022, our NEOs were:

-- J. Patrick Mackin President, Chief Executive Officer, and Chairman of the Board of Directors - D. Ashley Lee Executive Vice President, Chief Operating Officer, and Chief Financial Officer - Jean F. Holloway Senior Vice President, General Counsel, Chief Compliance Officer, and Corporate Secretary - John E. Davis Senior Vice President, Global Sales and Marketing - Michael S. Simpson Senior Vice President, Regulatory Affairs and Quality Assurance
+J. Patrick Mackin President, Chief Executive Officer, and Chairman of the Board of Directors

+D. Ashley Lee Executive Vice President and Chief Financial Officer

+Jean F. Holloway Senior Vice President, General Counsel, Chief Compliance Officer, and Corporate Secretary

-EXECUTIVE SUMMARY
+John E. Davis Senior Vice President, Global Sales and Marketing

+Marshall S. Stanton Senior Vice President, Clinical Research and Chief Medical Officer

+Executive Summary

-The Compensation Committee, referred to hereinafter as the "Committee," generally considers and approves executive compensation each year at a meeting held in the first quarter of the fiscal year.
-These compensation decisions take into account a variety of information and analyses, including alignment of compensation vehicles with the Committee's compensation philosophy, prior-year Company and individual executive performance, current-year performance expectations, any changes in roles and responsibilities, and competitive market data provided by the Committee's independent compensation consultant and by management.
+The Compensation Committee (referred to in this section as the "Committee") generally considers and approves executive officer compensation each year at a meeting held in the first quarter of the fiscal year.
+These compensation decisions take into account a variety of information and analyses, including, but not limited to, alignment of compensation vehicles with the Committee's Compensation Philosophy, prior-year Company and individual executive officer performance (including the Company's share price), current-year performance expectations and key business objectives, any changes in roles and responsibilities of executives, the external environment for talent, and competitive market data and market trends from various sources, including from the Committee's independent compensation consultant and management.

-2018 Say on Pay Vote and 2019 Program Decisions
+2021 Say on Pay Vote and 2022 Program Decisions

-At CryoLife's Annual Meeting of Stockholders on May 23, 2018, over 86% of the stockholder votes cast were in favor of our NEOs' 2017 compensation.
-This advisory vote indicated strong stockholder support for the executive compensation program, which was used to determine NEO compensation.
+At Artivion's Annual Meeting of Stockholders on May 19, 2021, 97% of the stockholder votes cast were in favor of our NEOs' 2020 compensation.
+This advisory vote indicated strong stockholder support for our executive officer compensation program, including our NEO compensation, and is consistent with the fact that over the past four years, on average, 96% of stockholder votes cast were in favor of our NEOs' compensation.

-The Committee considered these 2018 advisory vote results as it evaluated its compensation policies and made compensation decisions subsequent to the 2018 Annual Meeting.
-Based in part on this consideration, together with the individual executive's performance, and the Company's actual and expected performance, as well as competitive market data provided by the Committee's independent compensation consultant and by management, and after also considering recommendations from its independent compensation consultant and from management, the Committee decided to make only very modest adjustments to the existing annual executive compensation programs for 2019.
-The Committee added a new 5-year performance-based equity award, as discussed in more detail below.
-The following is a summary of the Committee's significant decisions regarding NEO compensation for 2019:
+The Committee considered these advisory vote results on the 2020 executive compensation plan as it made compensation decisions for 2022.
+Based in part on this consideration, and together with individual executive officer performance, retention considerations, and the Company's actual and expected performance as of February 2022, including its share price, as well as competitive market data and recommendations from various sources, including from the Committee's independent compensation consultant and management, in February 2022, the Committee considered modifications to the Company's 2022 executive officer compensation programs as explained in more detail below and approved those modifications in April 2022.